1.3. Kennesaw State University’s Administrative Officers & Organization

 The Center for Student Leadership (CSL) focuses on providing students with the resources, training, and programs that enhance their leadership skills and abilities.
 The CSL sponsors the LINK programs (Emerge, Ascend & Leads), the Presidential Emerging Global Scholars program, the Northwest Crescent Leadership program, and the Center for Student Leadership Fellow program.
 The website address for the Center for Student Leadership is http://www.kennesaw.edu/csl/.

-The Department of Residence Life coordinates all programming for students living in on-campus housing.
-The website address for Residence Life is http://www.kennesaw.edu/residencelife/.
+The Department of Housing and Residence Life coordinates all programming for students living in on-campus housing.
+The website address for Residence Life is http://www.kennesaw.edu/housing/.

 Sports and Recreation

-This department guides the assessment efforts of the Division in the measurement of learning beyond the classroom.
-The website address for Assessment is http://www.kennesaw.edu/assessment/
+This department guides the planning and assessment efforts of the division in the measurement of learning beyond the classroom.
+The website address for Student Assessment is http://www.kennesaw.edu/assessment/

 Global Learning Scholarship

 This scholarship is administered under the Office of the Vice President for Student Success through a student coordinated Global Learning fee Committee (GLFC).
-KSU students who pay the mandatory fee are eligible for the scholarship when they participate in an approved education abroad program.
-The website address for the Global Learning Scholarship is http://www.kennesaw.edu/studyabroad/financialaid.html.
+KSU students who pay the mandatory fee are eligible for the scholarship when they participate in an approved education abroad program and engage in community service.
+The website address for the Global Learning Scholarship is http://www.kennesaw.edu/gls/

 Student Activities and Budget Advisory Committee (SABAC)